perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 2 - Introduction to Auditing.md

 - Management monitoring and evaluation technique providing feedback about the status of organisational processes important to the successes of a business or organisation
 - Enable top management to obtain assurance and comfort that the company is in change of and adequately handling its management responsibilities
 - Improve existing business processes and activities
+- Improve morale within an organisation
+- Determine how effectively the organisation is achieving its stated business and quality objectives
+- Gather and analyse information upon which to make factual judgements
+- Identify where changes to business